 - They are imported from overseas

-- Assembly is required, with an average assembly time of 20 minutes per cabinet
+- Requires an average assembly time of 20 minutes per cabinet

 - Replacement parts can be hard to order